MoniPar/tailors_thimble/README.md

         Problem: In order to override the ModelForm for the CreateView in `forms.py` to make the Custom AppointmentCreate form, the constants/sequences for the 'type' and 'time' choicefields had to be passed to `forms.py`.
 Various ways were tried in doing so: First, by copying and pasting the sequences into the `forms.py` file.
 This worked but there was a lot of repeated code between the `models.py` and `forms.py` files.
 A second attempt was tried by removing them from the `models.py` file altogether and doing migrations again without the `choices=CHOICES` argument in the 'type'and 'time' fields.
 This also worked, however I wasn't too sure this was the correct way of doing things especially when [Django Documentation](https://docs.djangoproject.com/en/4.1/ref/models/fields/#field-choices) recommends that they should be defined in the Model Class.

-        Solution: Eventually, I came about a solution in [this Slack thread](https://code-institute-room.slack.com/archives/C026PTF46F5/p1676326871471269), which recommended to create a `constants.py` file and adding the constants to it then importing them to wherever they were needed.
+        Solution: Eventually, I came across a solution in [this Slack thread](https://code-institute-room.slack.com/archives/C026PTF46F5/p1676326871471269), which recommended creating a `constants.py` file and adding the constants to it, then importing them to wherever they were needed.

     * **Navbar**